Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/09_payment_analysis.md

 - UPI has:
   - Highest success
   - Highest fraud & refunds (due to scale)
-- Fraud is proportional to usage, not abnormal in any one method
+- Fraud volume is highest for UPI due to scale.
+To confirm proportionality, fraud rate comparison across methods is required

 ---